-In many ways, Life (2017) could be considered as a re-imagination of Alien.
+Life (2017) could be considered a re-imagination of Alien.
 One in which Mankind is far less able to defend himself.

 Life (2017) Synopsis

-The world is thrilled by the discovery of extraterrestrial celluar life in a Martian soil sample, which schoolchildren name as Calvin.
+The world is thrilled by the discovery of extra-terrestrial celluar life in a Martian soil sample, which schoolchildren subsequently name as Calvin.
 On board the International Space Station, Calvin quickly develops into a multi-celled organism, and begins attacking the crew after escaping containment.
-It then becomes a desperate game of survival as the crew struggles to destroy Calvin, before it uncovers a way to descend to Earth.
+The crisis then becomes a desperate game of survival as the crew struggles to destroy Calvin before it uncovers a way to descend to Earth.

 Check out my other snappy movie reviews!